sdolard/sublime-jsrevival/README.md

 - Using the Command Palette (Windows and Linux: Ctrl+Shift+P, OSX: Command+Shift+P) then search for:

-    - jsrevival: Run jsrevival (ctrl+j)
+    - jsrevival: run jsrevival (ctrl+j)
-    - jsrevival: Show jsrevival Result
+    - jsrevival: show jsrevival Result

 Open up a .js file and hit ctrl+j to run jsrevival.
-An new output panel will appear giving you the jsrevival results:
+An new output panel will appear giving you the jsrevival results.

 Screenshots
 -------------